marwan-at-work/awesome-lebanon/README.md

 1. `Direct`: it means either I or a direct family member has a direct knowledge of this organization and the trust level is high.

-2. `Direct word of mouth`: it means either I or a direct family member has heard about this directly from someone we know but we do not have direct contact with the organization.
+2. `Direct word of mouth`: it means either I or a direct family member has heard about this non-profit directly from a person we know.
+However, we do not have direct contact with the organization.

 3. `Word of mouth`: Simply an organization that have made its way to my social feed and the only verification I have is word of mouth.